 The opioid crisis is one of the most important public health concerns in the US.
 MAT’s such as Suboxone were developed in response to the increasing rates of opioid abuse.
-Taking Suboxone is both effective and safe when taken as prescribed and, as the first medication to treat opioid dependency that can be dispensed outside of highly structured clinical settings, it has increased access to treatment.
+Taking Suboxone is both effective and safe when taken as prescribed.
+As the first medication to treat opioid dependence.
+That can dispensed outside of highly structured clinical settings, it has increased access to treatment.
 With increased availability, users have found methods of abusing this legal prescription medication.

-While Suboxone may be integrated into 10 and 12 panel drug tests, it is not typically tested for on the standard SAMHSA-5 test.
-In panel tests that test for other opiates and opioids, and not buprenorphine specifically, the drug will not be detected.
-To test for Suboxone, a separate and specific drug test is required.
-Immunoassay urinalysis test are one of the most commonly used in clinical settings, institutions, in the workplace, as well as in the home.
+While Suboxone may integrated into 10 and 12 panel drug tests.
+It is not typically tested for on the standard SAMHSA-5 test.
+In panel tests that test for other opiates.
+Opioids, and not buprenorphine specifically, the drug will not detect.
+To test for Suboxone, a separate and specific drug test required.
+Immunoassay urinalysis test are one of the most commonly used in clinical settings, institutions, in the workplace.
+As well as in the home.

 Buprenorphine cannot be detected by morphine-specific opiate immunoassay screening tests.
 Specific tests for buprenorphine abuse must be employed to determine abuse of the drug according to cutoff concentrations that take into consideration the potential for therapeutic use.

 12 Panel Medical Suboxone urine test strips are preset to a cutoff concentration of 10 ng/ml but are available in customizable configurations.

 A sample urine specimen must be collected from the donor for testing.
 When the urine specimen is ready for testing, the operator will remove the Suboxone drug test strip from the protective packaging.

 The testing strip may be damaged by extended exposure to light and air.
 Do not remove the strip until ready to perform the test to ensure the most reliable results.
 If the testing strip was removed from packaging more than 1 hour prior to testing, the results should not be interpreted.